- Multi-billionaire TV mogul

 Winfrey made headlines in September 2006 when she told interviewer Larry King that she hoped Barack Obama, her favorite U.S. senator, would run for president.
 The following month, she interviewed Obama and his wife (Michelle) and promoted the senator’s book, The Audacity of Hope, propelling it instantly to bestseller status.

-In the Fall of 2007, Winfrey held a fundraiser for Obama’s presidential campaign at her California home and raised several million dollars.1 When Obama secured the Democratic Party‘s presidential nomination in June 2008, Winfrey said: “I’m euphoric … And if he wants me to [campaign for him], I’m ready to go door-to-door.”
+In the Fall of 2007, Winfrey held a fundraiser for Obama’s presidential campaign at her California home and raised several million dollars.
+At a large Iowa rally for Obama that December, Winfrey said that the Illinois senator could be “a president who can bring us all together,” “a leader who shows us how to hope again in America as a force for peace,” and “a man who knows who we are and knows who we can be.”
+When Obama secured the Democratic Party‘s presidential nomination in June 2008, Winfrey said: “I’m euphoric … And if he wants me to [campaign for him], I’m ready to go door-to-door.”

-In August 2008, Winfrey attended the Democratic National Convention and likened the experience of hearing Obama speak, to what it might have been like “to sit and listen to Lincoln speak or Roosevelt speak or … to understand what Martin Luther King was saying 45 years ago.”2
+In August 2008, Winfrey attended the Democratic National Convention and likened the experience of hearing Obama speak, to what it might have been like “to sit and listen to Lincoln speak or Roosevelt speak or … to understand what Martin Luther King was saying 45 years ago.”
+Winfrey also told reporters: “[W]hat I saw with Barack Obama was something that was transcendent and I felt transformational for me as a human being and for this country….
+And I feel that what he was able to offer us as individual citizens and as a united country was something that we have never seen before.”

 In October 2008 Winfrey hosted a second fundraiser for Obama, this time in Chicago.